How to gain executive support for measuring cyber risk

 • Scope risk scenarios that support decisions.

-Jacqueline Lebo, a senior risk consultant with RiskLens LLC, advises using rapid risk assessment techniques to gauge what information the organisation is most concerned about, and map out the risks from there.
+Jacqueline Lebo, a senior risk consultant with RiskLens LLC, advises using rapid risk assessment techniques to gauge what information the organization is most concerned about, and to map out the risks from there.

 “If it’s the crown jewel, they need it to be available and need it to be secure – the confidential information can’t leak,” she says.